What biochemical blood test is normal? table. Normal cholesterol value in women

 • increased breakdown of hemoglobin and other pigment proteins (hemolytic anemia, snake bites, pathological hyperfunction of the spleen) - indirect bilirubin is formed in such huge quantities that the liver simply does not have time to process and remove it;

-• liver diseases (hepatitis, cirrhosis, neoplasms) - the pigment is formed in a normal volume, but the liver cells affected by the disease cannot perform their function;
+• liver diseases (hepatitis, cirrhosis, neoplasms) – pigment is formed in a normal volume, but liver cells affected by the disease cannot perform their function;

-All three conditions are very dangerous for human health, they require immediate medical attention.
+All three conditions are very dangerous to human health and require immediate medical attention.

 Indications for the study of bilirubin and its fractions: